CB-Productions/WeaponCustomizationDocumentation/index.md

 ### Folder structure

 The asset comes with two folders.
-The folder `WeaponCustomization` contains the core funcationality.
-The folder `FirstPersonExample` contains the default UE4 First Person Template to showcase how to integrate the System into your own project.
+The folder `WeaponCustomization` contains the core functionality.
+The folder `FirstPersonExample` contains the default UE4 First Person Template to showcase how to integrate the System into your project.
 If you don't require this example, you can simply delete this folder.

 Inside the `WeaponCustomization` folder there are several important sub-folders: